 Figure 1: On section CLEM: the signal from fluorescent proteins is used to target the EM analysis to specific subcellular timepoints during the endocytic process (adapted from Avinoam, et al. 2015).

-The facility provides advanced expertise in electron microscopy, from sample preparation to image analysis, for a large variety of biological samples.
+The facility provides advanced expertise in cellular electron microscopy, from sample preparation to image analysis, for a large variety of biological samples.

 Major projects and accomplishments

 The Electron microscopist ‘savoir faire’: We are deeply involved in method development and training.
 A recent example in correlative light and electron microscopy (CLEM) is the implementation of a technique developed by the Briggs and Kaksonen groups, which tracks the signal of fluorescent proteins in resin sections with high precision.

 The future in perspective: Since 2014, the facility has started to provide services in automated serial imaging in scanning electron microscopy (ASI-SEM), such as focused ion beam SEM (FIB-SEM).
 This technique complements our portfolio of 3D imaging applications (serial section, electron tomography) by providing new opportunities for understanding the cellular fine architecture of multi-cellular specimens.
 The facility is also offering support for the recently developed cryo-CLEM techniques (see Schorb and Briggs 2014, 2016), which will nicely bridge structural and cell biology.